Frequently Asked Questions

 How will I slow down safely when I am zipping across the cables?

 Our zip line course is a hands free experience.
-Since the angle of decent is relatively small, the guides will provide breaking at the end of the tour.
+Since the angle of decent is relatively small, the guides will provide braking at the end of the tour.

 How many zips are on the tour?